Donald Ewen Cameron and Psychiatry as Manipulation

 However, it is known that the North American government compensated nine patients with permanent damage.
 In Canada, 77 victims received financial compensation for such torture, and at least 12 other patients received extrajudicial compensation, but with nondisclosure clauses.

 In May 2018, the families of the victims met for the first time.
 Together, they decided to file a lawsuit against the Canadian government.
 They have a set objective.
-They want the State to publicly admit its participation in these events, apologize for it, and commit itself to preventing something like this from ever happening again.
+They want the State to publicly admit its participation in these events, apologize for it, and commit itself to prevent something like this from ever happening again.

 Meanwhile, Donald Ewen Cameron died in 1967, and his prestige remained intact.
 His death occurred while climbing a mountain.
 As soon as his family found out about his death, they burned all the files that this man kept in his possession.It might interest you...